KC-7/python-quiz/README.md

 ### Libraries:  🌐 📗

 - os - is used to clear text from terminal.
-- gspread - is used to interact with goole sheet and APIs.
+- gspread - is used to interact with google sheet and APIs.
 - google.oauth2.service_account - is used to authenticate access.
-- colorama - is used to add color to text to enchance user experience.
+- colorama - is used to add colour to the text to enhance the user experience.

 ________________